wizeline/wize-docs/interview-process/engineers/on-site/tiny-url-challenge-wp.md

 - Be sure to mention the need for a MySql database.
 - Let the candidate know the on-site challenge will include creating an API and a wordpress plugin.

+    > Please be prepared to develop an API and a wordpress plugin.
+We encourage you to install the tools you think you are going to need before arriving to the on-site.

 ## Overview [⬆️](tiny-url-challenge.md#overview)

 - Implement the tiny url generator as an API.